ludaludaed/KECS/README.md

 # 🧁KECS

 KECS is a fast and easy C# Entity Component System framework for writing your own games.
+> **Important!** KECS is still in development, so its use in projects is only at your own risk.

 ## Table of Contents